Keep Out! - One Place NEVER to Put HVAC System Ducts

 Not only does the duct displace insulation, it's also right up against the roof deck.
 In the summer, that roof deck can get up to 150° F or higher.
 Inside the duct is air that should be about 55° F. That's a 95° F temperature difference, and all that lies between that hot roof deck and the cool air is, in this case, a little bit of fiberglass insulation with an R-value of 6.
 Do you think that air's going to come out of the vent at 55° F?
 In the winter, you've got warm air in the duct next to a cold roof deck, and the temperature differences can be similarly large.

 Point for third party HVAC design.
 Yes, there are a few HVAC contractors out there who do good work, but overall, the HVAC industry needs an overhaul.
-If you've read my articles and white paper about Version 3 of the ENERGY STAR new homes program, you know that I've talked a lot about how difficult the HVAC part will be.
+I've talked a lot about how difficult the HVAC part will be.
 In fact, it may not work without third party HVAC design.

 If you're looking for solid HVAC design done by a third party that does it right, you've found it.
 We do that.